 One of the most delightful breakfast treats imaginable is panettone French toast.
 At the end of the holiday season I usually buy up a few of these just so I can make this French toast recipe.

-Tina Prestia (tinastable.com) from Bologna often travels around Italy sampling all kinds of delicious foods.
-She recently tasted a variation on the traditional tiramisù recipe made with biscotti.
-I loved the idea and I’ve adapted the recipe still further to include sweet dried cranberries which makes it a wonderful dessert to serve over the holidays!
+I always make a variation on the traditional tiramisù recipe made with biscotti.
+My recipe includes sweet dried cranberries which makes it a wonderful dessert to serve over the holidays!